kubeflow/website/content/en/docs/pipelines/tutorials/benchmark-examples.md

 default node pool.
 In this example, please use 'pool-1' as the name of the new node pool in order to use the prepared pipeline manifest file [taxi_updated_pool.yaml](https://storage.googleapis.com/jingzhangjz-project-pipelines/benchmarks/taxi_updated_pool.yaml).
-* Forward local port 3001 from the local machine to the frontend server of the Kubreflow Pipelines deployment created in the first step.
+* Forward local port 3001 from the local machine to the frontend server of the Kubeflow Pipelines instance created in the first step.
 It is also OK to forward directly to the API server.
 ```
 kubectl port-forward deployment/ml-pipeline-ui 3001:3000 -n kubeflow